alymenbr/potloc-exercise/Readme.md

-# Alysson Anthony's solution for Potloc's shoe-store exercise
+# Alysson Anthony's solution for Potloc's exercise

 ### What is this